SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 to the provided ``catch`` clauses.

 If no error is thrown, the ``eatASandwich()`` function is called.
-If an error is thrown and it matches the ``Error.OutOfCleanDishes`` case, then the ``washDishes()`` function will be called.
+If an error is thrown and it matches the ``SandwichError.OutOfCleanDishes`` case, then the ``washDishes()`` function will be called.
-If an error is thrown and it matches the ``Error.MissingIngredients`` case, then the ``buyGroceries(_:)`` function is called with the associated ``[String]`` value captured by the ``catch`` pattern.
+If an error is thrown and it matches the ``SandwichError.MissingIngredients`` case, then the ``buyGroceries(_:)`` function is called with the associated ``[String]`` value captured by the ``catch`` pattern.